 - Make a Map – Use the show planner or a printed map to physically see the locations of the booths, which will help immensely when it comes to scheduling.

 - Look for Opportunity – Avoid visiting the same vendors.
 Their competitors will be there as well, as will potential customers.

 - Have a List – Is it a selling show?
 Then make sure to know the company’s inventory and budget.
 This way, it is easy to take advantage of any show specials and ordering opportunities.

 - Set Up Appointments Before You Leave – Call ahead and set up a meeting time.
 A few of these will not only allow visitors to ensure they get to see the right people, but act as a framework around which to build the rest of an itinerary.

 - Bring Someone – Bring someone else not just to “divide and conquer” a larger show, but also to bounce ideas off of and serve as a mentoring opportunity.

 - Travel Light – When packing, bring only the essentials.
 Visitors will be inside the majority of the time, so dressing for the weather can be minimal, and it is recommended to leave open space for the trinkets and other items.
-Make sure to bring at least two pair of shoes.
+Make sure to bring at least two pairs of shoes.